 - Try to get to the ride about 10-15 minutes early.
 This will give you time to take out your bike, put on your gear, such as your helmet, and lock up your car.
 Or just ride to the ride–but if you choose this option, allow time for unexpected delays.
 If you are unfamiliar with the start location, add some time.
 If you want to socialize before the ride, add more time.

-- Sign the log sheet—the Ride Leader will have this, and will probably walk around asking people to sign it.
-Although this provides RBC with a liability waiver (if you are injured, don’t blame us), the reason many people want to sign the log sheet is that it gives them RBC mileage for the ride.
-(Actually, some people care about mileage, and others don’t—or say they don’t!)
-The mileage of all members is tracked by the RBC—during the season the mileage figures are published in the RBC Newsletter.
+- Sign the log sheet/waiver—the Ride Leader will have this, and will walk around asking people to sign it.
+Not signing it is not an option, as it protects all riders.
+The logs also track RBC mileage for the season, published in the RBC Newsletter.
 (There are also some awards given out each year for mileage.)

 - Listen to the Ride Leader’s announcements at the beginning of the ride.
 These will mainly concern any unusual road condition the Ride Leader knows about, possibly where the food stops are, and reminders about safety.